Chaowu88/etfba/README.rst

 =====
-ETFBA
+PET-FBA
 =====

-ETFBA is a Python package designed for performing **e**\ nzyme protein allocation and **t**\ hermodynamics constraint-based **f**\ lux **b**\ alance **a**\ nalysis.
-It extends traditional flux balance analysis (FBA) by incorporating constraints based on the availability of catalytic enzyme proteins and the second law of thermodynamics, offering a more comprehensive approach to modeling metabolic fluxes.
+PET-FBA (pH-, Enzyme allocation-, and Thermodynamics-constrained Flux Balance Analysis) is a computational framework that integrates catalytic enzyme protein availability and reaction themodynamic feasibility, conveniently incorporating the pH effect on them.
+It provides a more comprehensive mechanistically grounded approach to modeling metabolic fluxes.

-ETFBA allows for the application of enzyme protein allocation and thermodynamic constraints either individually or jointly within the model.
+This repository host the Python implementation, released as etfba, which allows applying these constraints either individually or jointly within a model.
 This flexibility enables users to solve various optimization problems, including:

 - FBA: Traditional flux balance analysis.
 - EFBA: FBA with enzyme protein allocation constraints.
 - TFBA: FBA with thermodynamic constraints.
 - ETFBA: FBA with both enzyme protein allocation and thermodynamic constraints.

-Variability analysis allows you to evaluate the potential ranges of metabolic fluxes, enzyme protein costs, and reaction Gibbs energy changes while ensuring that the objective function remains within a specified level of optimality.
+Variability analysis is supported, allowing users to evaluate the potential ranges of metabolic fluxes, enzyme protein costs, and reaction Gibbs energy changes while ensuring that the objective function remains within a specified level of optimality.
 This analysis includes:

 - FVA: Flux variability analysis.
 - EFVA: Enzyme-constrained FVA.